mondoohq/docs/docs/platform/start/organize/workspaces.md

 Workspaces are ad hoc groups of assets you want to view together.
 You might have a workspace for a project, another for monitoring urgent problems across your infrastructure, and another for a type of asset.

 Think of workspaces more as views rather than as structural divisions of your Mondoo organization.
 A single asset can be included in multiple workspaces.
+You can't manage team member access, security policies, or Mondoo configuration workspace by workspace.
+They are merely superficial collections of assets.

 For example, suppose your infrastructure includes an employee's macOS workstation, which has a _critical_ risk rating.
 The workstation is in a single [space](/platform/start/organize/spaces), which is in a single [organization](/platform/start/organize/organizations).
-But it can appear in both a macOS devices workspace and a workspace that shows all critical assets.
+The space settings determine the asset's team member access, security model, and policies.
+But it can appear in many workspaces, such as a macOS devices workspace, a workspace that shows all critical assets, and more.

 A space can contain an unlimited number of workspaces, and their purpose is entirely up to you.
 Their flexibility lets them meet your unique business needs.